-For some patients, losing a lot of weight would be a tremendous boast to their health, and, for those people, lap-band surgery may be an ideal solution.
+For some patients, losing a lot of weight would be a tremendous boost to their health, and, for those people, lap-band surgery may be an ideal solution.
 Lap-band surgery, or laparoscopic adjustable gastric banding surgery, is a procedure that creates a smaller stomach pouch with an implanted, adjustable band around the stomach.
 This reduced stomach size can result in earlier feelings of fullness, which can decrease caloric intake and lead to weight loss.
 While diet and exercise are the mainstays of weight loss treatments, there are several criteria that are used to determine if lap-band surgery is medically necessary.

 Body mass index, or BMI, can influence if lap-band surgery is medically necessary.
 According to the National Institute of Health, an adult patient with a BMI of 40 or greater is considered severely, or morbidly, obese and is usually a candidate for bariatric surgery.
 Someone with a BMI greater than 30 can also be a potential lap-band patient if he or she also has a serious medical condition.
 In addition to BMI requirements, insurance may cover the cost of the procedure if the patient has attempted several months of a physician-monitored diet and exercise program without success.